-So, for this analysis the data residing in the relational database management systems need to be transferred to HDFS.
-The task of writing MapReduce code for importing and exporting data from relational database to HDFS is uninteresting & tedious.
+So, for this analysis, the data residing in the relational database management systems need to be transferred to HDFS.
+The task of writing MapReduce code for importing and exporting data from the relational database to HDFS is uninteresting & tedious.
 This is where Apache Sqoop comes to rescue and removes their pain.
 It automates the process of importing & exporting the data.

 Sqoop makes the life of developers easy by providing CLI for importing and exporting data.
-They just have to provide basic information like database authentication, source, destination, operations etc. It takes care of remaining part.
+They just have to provide basic information like database authentication, source, destination, operations etc. It takes care of the remaining part.

 Sqoop internally converts the command into MapReduce tasks, which are then executed over HDFS.
 It uses YARN framework to import and export the data, which provides fault tolerance on top of parallelism.

-Advancing ahead in this Sqoop Tutorial blog, we will understand the the key features of Sqoop and then we will move on to the Apache Sqoop architecture.
+Advancing ahead in this Sqoop Tutorial blog, we will understand the key features of Sqoop and then we will move on to the Apache Sqoop architecture.

 Sqoop provides many salient features like:

 The architecture is one which is empowering Apache Sqoop with these benefits.
-Now, as we know the features of Apache Sqoop, lets move ahead and understand Apache Sqoop’s architecture & working.
+Now, as we know the features of Apache Sqoop, let’s move ahead and understand Apache Sqoop’s architecture & working.